SQL Interview Questions and Answers 2025

 SQL knowledge is essential for the majority of services.
 There are a lot of important questions for which the candidates need to be prepared while going for an interview.

-The SQL Interview questions are very important for getting a job.
+The SQL Interview Questions are very important for getting a job.
 One must answer the SQL Interview Questions to qualify for the interview and get a job.

-Top SQL Interview Questions List 2024
+Top SQL Interview Questions List for 2025

 Structured Query Language is the main part of the relational database, which can be utilized for gaining access to the database and also plays a major role in the management of the database.
 On the other hand, MySQL is a Relational Database Management System like SQL Server, Informix, and others.